If you are in a hurry The Best Snorkel Gear Package is The Seal Buddy Panoramic Snorkel Set

 Does it Fit?

-A good test is to place the mask on your face and breathe in through your nose.
+A good test is to place the mask on your face and breathe in through your nose to insure a comfortable fit.
 At this point you are NOT putting the strap on.
 The point of this exercise is to see if the mask will stay on your face with the suction your nose created.

 Next you want to make sure that there is no pressure from under your nose or on your forehead.
 Remember you will be diving with this thing for a while so you don’t want to get uncomfortable wearing it.
 Put the straps on and adjust accordingly.
 If your face is red then it is too tight if it feels that the mask is falling off then the mask is too loose.